Motivation: The Vision of God:

 Perelandra by C.S Lewis – I really like the picture of life painted through the story of temptation, trust, and obedience of the Man and Woman of Perelandra and Dr. Ransom.
 I especially like the conversation of Malacandra and Perelandra about the redemption of sinners, the ferocity of love, and the Great Dance.

 At the Name of Jesus Wonderful theology in this song!
 Listen to it for yourself: if I tried to describe it, I would do much worse than the song-writer.
 The song has lyrics.
-(My favorite lyrics for the last stanza have the first line as, “Jesus, Lord and Savior,” for, “Brothers, this Lord Jesus,” and, for the first line, “O’er the earth to reign,” for “With His angel-train,” but it doesn’t matter either way.)
+(My favorite lyrics for the last stanza have the first line as, “Jesus, Lord and Savior,” for, “Brothers, this Lord Jesus,” and, for the fourth line, “O’er the earth to reign,” for “With His angel-train,” but it doesn’t matter either way.)

 I may add more to this.